raspberrypilearning/hello-world/en/step_7.md

 --- /code ---

 **Tip:** Don't forget you will need to call your function as well as defining it.

+You can use `input` to make your project wait for the user to tap Enter at any point in this project.

+--- code ---
+---
+language: python
+filename: main.py
+---
+roll_dice()

+input() # wait for the user to tap Enter

+hobbies()
+--- /code ---

 --- collapse ---